Ye Ting

-Ye Ting (葉挺 (叶挺, Yè Tǐng, Yip6 Ting2)) (September 10, 1896 – April 8, 1946), born in Huiyang, Guangdong, was a Chinese military leader who played a key role in the Northern Expedition to reunify China after the 1911 Revolution.
-After serving with the Kuomintang, Ye later joined the Communist Party of China (CPC).
+Ye Ting (葉挺 (叶挺, Yè Tǐng, Yip6 Ting2)) (April 10, 1896 – April 8, 1946) was a Chinese military officer and figure who played a key role in the Northern Expedition to reunify China after the 1911 Revolution.
+After serving with the Kuomintang, Ye later joined the Chinese Communist Party (CCP).

 Early life

-Ye was born on April 10, 1896 (August 4 of Guangxu 22nd year in Qing Dynasty) at Zhoutian village, Danshui town, in Guishan county, located in the Guangdong province.
+Ye was born on April 10, 1896) at Zhoutian village, Danshui town, in Guishan county, located in Guangdong province.
 Ye's ancestors migrated from Ye county in Henan to the south, through Meizhou and Hingning, eventually settling in Guangdong.
 Ye's grandfather was Ye Hanchu, who had experience in medicine.
 Ye's father was Ye Xisan, who travelled to Malaysia in his early life to work on a plantation, learning how to plant tropical fruits.
 After returning to his hometown, Ye's father rented 11 mus' of farmland and planted fruit trees to make a living.
 Ye's mother's last name is Wu and he is the eighth child in the family.

 Ye was energetic and helped his father with farming when he was young.
 He was sent to the nearby Tengyun school to study.
 Ye also studied at the Sericultural School of Huizhou in 1911.
 Before he left the school, his teacher Chen Jingru suggested that he change his name to Ye Ting.
 Under the influence of the Second Guangzhou Uprising, Ye led his schoolmates to cut their queue hairstyles and was expelled by his school.
 After this experience, Ye entered Huizhou middle school.
-After the Xinhai revolution, Ye's father made Ye marry Huang Chun, who was 2 years older, in an attempt to encourage his son to settle down.
+After the 1911 Revolution, Ye's father made Ye marry Huang Chun, who was 2 years older, in an attempt to encourage his son to settle down.